Clpr/CountyPlus/README.md

 The first release `v0.0.1` of _CountyPlus_ dataset is available now!
 We still need a little more time to upload the full documentation but users are encouraged to explore the dataset.

+### Future plan

+- Release `v0.0.2`:
+    - Add a separate file of constructed net worth shocks parallel to `CountyPlus.dta`
+    - Add variables of local government expenditure, esp. defense expenditure which is a widely used instrument
+    - Add spatial weighting matrices for spatial analysis
+        - First-neighbor adjacency weight
+        - Inverse distance weight (Haversine formula using latitude and longitude)

 ## About the dataset

 **(This project is still updating.
 More contents on the way...)**